dibyendumajumdar/nanojit/README.md

 ## Using NanoJIT

 Once you have built the library all you need is to statically link the library, and include the nanojitextra.h header file.
 Note that the API is till being developed so not all API calls are exposed yet.
 I will update here when the API is complete.

+Additionally please see Usage Notes below for additional information on limitations of NanoJIT.

 ## Documentation
 A secondary goal of this project is to create some documentation of the standalone library, and document how it can be used.